rajamsrgit/JavaScriptSecurityCookbook/Readme.md

 This eBook `JavaScript Security Cookbook` will guide you on making your web applications more secure from many attacks.
 You will learn 40+ useful recipes to protect your websites from hackers and bad actors.

 Security measures are vital when writing code in JavaScript and Node JS.
 Don't let hackers ruin your awesome work! 😎
-That's why I built the "JavaScript Security Cookbook" (Available for free for a limited time only).
+That's why I built the "JavaScript Security Cookbook".
 • 40+ Recipes
 • Infographics
 • Source code